aiven/devportal/docs/products/kafka/kafka-mirrormaker/concepts/disaster-recovery.rst

 **Disaster recovery** is one of the primary use cases for MirrorMaker 2.
 MirrorMaker 2 replicates data between Apache Kafka® clusters, including clusters located in different data centres.
 Thus it's possible to minimise the period of unavailability of Apache Kafka.

-However, it's important to remember that MirrorMaker 2 doesn't provide synchronous replication, so it's possible that the latest records accepted into a topic in the source cluster might not be replicated to the target cluster before the source cluster fails.
+However, it's important to remember that **MirrorMaker 2 doesn't provide synchronous replication**, so it's possible that the latest records accepted into a topic in the source cluster might not be replicated to the target cluster before the source cluster fails.

 MirrorMaker 2 is based on Kafka Connect, and as such there are tradeoffs between throughput and out-of-order or duplicated records.